Amtrak Borealis title card

 • Priority boarding (at select stations), complimentary beverages, and more spacious seats

-This post provides information about the Borialis, including their schedule/timetable and more!
+This post provides information about Borialis, including their schedule and timetable, as well as additional details.

 Looking at the front of Borealis from a car further back.